FormidableLabs/builder-victory-component/README.md

 ## Usage Notes

+### Babel Configuration

 This archetype does not currently specify its own `.babelrc`.
 Your project should specify its own in the root directory if you want non-default Babel settings (like using stage 0, for instance).
 See [the recommended settings](config/babel/.babelrc).

+### peerDependencies

+This archetype is meant to be used in a very specific context: A Victory component.
+As such, it's assumed that the implementing component bring along these dependencies:
+- `react` & `react-dom 0.14+`
+- Most Victory components will also want to depend on `radium 0.16+``.

+The reason we don't specify these in the archetype `package.json`'s `peerDependencies` is to lower the friction to testing out `beta` builds of React by specifying a `peer` of `react 0.14.x`.
+Similarly, specifying a `peer` of `>=0.14.x` would imply that we're compatible with future React releases, something we can't promise.

 ## Tasks